LogtalkDotOrg/logtalk3/scripts/embedding/gprolog/NOTES.md

 predicates to include the multifile predicate directives (or to meta-call the multifile predicates).

-`gplc` seems to collect file initialization goals in a stack.
-This may dictate listing the files being compiled by it in a specific order to avoid predicate existence errors.
+Be sure to read the GNU Prolog manual on `gplc`, specially the discussion on how the calling order for initialization goals found different files is machine-dependent.
+This may dictate listing the files being compiled by it in a specific order to avoid runtime predicate existence errors.